surrealroad/wp-safari-push/readme.txt

 * Notification settings can be configured for each post when publishing the post
 * Corrected date displayed in notification logs
 * Dates and times are displayed in accordance with Wordpress settings where possible
+* Removed the option to restrict push notifications per category, as this can be controlled with more granularity at the post level now

 = 0.9.1 =
 * Sending a manual push now includes the server response in the result